Mariusthvdb/custom-ui/README.md

 ## NEWS

+**New Custom Attributes**
+[Custom attributes](https://github.com/Mariusthvdb/custom-attributes) is a new resource for Home Assistant to customize which entity attributes are displayed in the Dashboard on more-info cards.
+Moreover, if configured so that no more attributes are left to display (all attributes are filtered), the attributes dropdown box is not rendered at all.
+Custom attributes gives the user ultimate control over the More-info panel.
+This is taking over that specific functionality from Custom-ui.

 **New minimized version for custom attribute icon_color only** A new custom-ui sibling was released, [custom-ui-icon-color](https://github.com/Mariusthvdb/custom-ui-icon-color), which can be used *only* for adding an attribute in `customize:` and the attributes configuration options of [template:](https://www.home-assistant.io/integrations/template/#attributes) entities.